Onion Pickle Recipe | Peyaj ka Achar

 Instructions

-• In a wok, pour 2 cups of water.
-Add 1 bay leaf, 1 clove, 1 green cardamom, a small cinnamon stick, 2 small beetroot pieces, and ½ tbsp salt.
-Mix well and bring it to a boil on high flame.
+• Add 2 cups of water into a wok.
+Then add 1 piece bay leaf, 1 piece clove, 1-piece green cardamom, 1 small piece cinnamon stick, 2 small pieces of beetroot and ½ tbsp salt.
+Mix everything and keep it under high flame till it boils.

-• Put the tomatoes and garlic in a mixer grinder.
-Add ½ tsp sugar, ½ tbsp salt, and ½ tsp rock salt.
-Make a fine paste.
+• Now add the tomatoes and garlic into a mixer grinder.
+Add ½ tsp sugar, ½ tbsp salt and ½ tsp rock salt.
+Now make a fine paste of it.

-• Cut 2 onions into small pieces, separate the skins, and add them to the lukewarm strained beetroot & spices water.
-This softens the onions and adds color.
-Leave for 2 hours.
+• Take the 2 pieces of onion and cut it into small pieces and separate the each of the skins and add them into the lukewarm strained beetroot & spices water.
+This will soften the onions and add extra color to it.
+Leave it for 2 hours.

-• Cook the tomato paste in a pan under medium flame until it caramelizes and thickens.
+• Now take the tomato paste and cook it in a pan under medium flame.
+Cook it till it caramelizes and the tomato pulp is thickened.
 Turn off the flame.
-Let it cool and settle.
+Let it cool and settles down.

-• Dry roast them in a pan under medium to low flame until brownish.
+• Now take a pan and dry roast it under medium to low flame till it turns brownish in color.
 Turn off the flame.

-• Put all the spices into a mixer jar and make a fine powder.
+• Now add all the spices into a mixer jar and make a fine powder out of it.

-• In a mixing bowl, add 1/3rd cup mustard oil, the homemade spice mix, 1 tbsp mustard powder, ½ tsp turmeric powder, 2 tsp red chili powder, and ½ tsp asafoetida powder.
+• Now take a mixing bowl and add 1/3rd cup mustard oil, then the home-made spice mix, 1 tbsp mustard powder, ½ tsp turmeric powder, 2 tsp red chili powder and ½ tsp asafoetida powder.

-• Add the tomato pulp to the mixing bowl.
+• Now add the tomato pulp into the mixing bowl.

-• Add 2 tsp white vinegar and mix well.
-Then add another 2 tsp white vinegar and mix thoroughly.
+• Add 2 tsp white vinegar into it and mix it well.
+Then again add 2 tsp white vinegar into it and mix it well.
+Now mix everything very well.

-• Add the onions to the mixture and mix well.
+• Now add the onions into a mixture and mix it well.

-• Your onion pickle is ready!
-Place it in the sun for a day before savoring this delightful pickle.
+• Your onion pickle is ready.
+Place it in the sun for a day before enjoying this delightful pickle.

 Subscribe to My YouTube Channel Mitar Cooking!